stream-interop/interface/README.md

 If the encapsulated resource is not writable at the time it becomes available to the _WritableStream_, implementations MUST throw [_LogicException_][] (or an extension thereof).

 Implementations MAY write to the encapsulated resource internally without affording _WritableStream_.

+### _ReadonlyStream_

+The _ReadonlyStream_ marker interface indicates the implementation attempts to enforce these constraints on the encapsulated resource:

+- The implementation MUST open the encapsulated resource inside the [_ReadonlyStream_][].

+- The implementation MUST open the encapsulated resource as `php://input` or `php://memory`.

+- The implementation MAY open the encapsulated resource in a mode that allows writing (`rb+`, `w+`, etc.) to allow initialization.

+- The implementation MAY initialize the encapsulated resource after opening (e.g., by copying a constructor argument to the encapsulated resource).

+- The implementation MUST NOT modify, or allow modification of, the encapsulated resource content after initialization, whether by implementing _WritableStream_ or by some other means.

+- The implementation MUST NOT expose the encapsulated resource, whether by implementing [_ResourceStream_][] or by some other means.

+- The implementation MAY allow closing of the encapsulated resource, whether by implementing [_ClosableStream_][] or by some other means.

+Notes:

+- **The readonly constraints are necessarily strict.** Whereas readonly on scalar and array properties can be implemented easily, readonly on resource property is relatively difficult.
+The encapsulated resource, including both its content and its pointer, must be inaccessible from outside the [_ReadonlyStream_][] to ensure they cannot be modified from outside the [_ReadonlyStream_][].

+### _ImmutableStream_

+The _ImmutableStream_ marker interface extends [_ReadonlyStream_][] and [_StringableStream_][] to indicate the implementation attempts to enforce these constraints on the encapsulated resource:

+- The implementation MUST adhere to all _ReadonlyStream_ restrictions.

+- The implementation MUST NOT allow partial reading of the encapsulated resource, whether by implementing  _ReadableStream_ or by some other means.

+- The implementation MUST NOT expose the state of the encapsulated resource pointer, whether by implementing _SeekableStream_ or by some other means.

+Notes:

+- **The immutability constraints are necessarily strict.** Immutability of a resource is incompatible with seeking and partial reading.
+Reading from the encapsulated resource modifies its pointer position, thereby changing its state.
+This means reading must be done in entirety, or not at all.
+This leaves only _StringableStream_, _ClosableStream_, and _SizableStream_ as compatible interfaces.

+i am not the only one who thinks this: https://www.simonholywell.com/post/2017/04/php-and-immutability-part-three/

 ### _StreamTypeAliases_